 | Roomote | Cloud agent (Slack / GitHub / Linear) | Commercial | TBD | No |

 - Export your Roo Code settings.
 Your custom modes, model configurations, and prompt presets are worth keeping.
-The settings export lives in the extension preferences.
+The settings export lives in the extension preferences (the archived repo is read-only but the installed extension still surfaces them).

 - Back up your API keys.
 Move them into a password manager if they are not already there.
 You will need them for whichever extension or IDE you pick next.